 We tested it out with a garlic tonic: Mince 2 tablespoons garlic.
 Combine the garlic in a mug with hot water, a little lemon juice, and agave syrup to taste.

-Then we set out to cure his cold with a garlic bread recipe (our bonus recipe in this month’s Raddish Kids).
+Then we set out to cure his cold with a garlic bread recipe (our Bonus Bite in this month’s Raddish Kids).